NCAR/MPAS-Workflow/README.md

   ./test.csh
 ```

+`Run.py` parses the selected `{{scenarioConfig}}`, automatically generates many
+`Cylc` `include/*/auto/*.rc` files and `config/auto/*.csh` environment variable files, and finally
+initiates the `Cylc` suite by executing `drive.csh`.
+Users need not modify `Run.py` or `drive.csh`.

+There are additional aspects of the driver in `drive.csh`, `initialize/`, and `suites/*.rc`.
+For
+most users and developers, only `initialize/components` will need to be consulted and/or modified.

+Developers who wish to add new `Cylc` tasks, or modify the relationships between tasks, may modify
+`include/dependencies/*.rc`, `include/tasks/*.rc`, or `initialize/components/*.py`.

+- `include/dependencies/criticalpath.rc`: controls the relationships between the critical path task
+  elements for the `suites/Cycle.rc` suite, in particular for all possible `CriticalPathType`
+  options.
+Allows for re-use of `include/tasks/auto/forecast.rc` and `include/tasks/auto/da.rc`
+  (generated automatically from from `initialize/components/Forecast.py` and
+  `initialize/components/DA.py`) according to the user's scenario `yaml` selections.
+- `include/dependencies/verifyobs.rc` and `include/dependencies/verifymodel.rc`: describe the
+  dependencies between `HofX`, `Verify*`, `Compare*`, and other kinds of tasks that produce
+  verification statistics files.
+These include dependencies on tasks in
+  `include/tasks/auto/forecast.rc` and `include/tasks/auto/da.rc` that produce the data to be
+  verified.
+Multiple aspects of verification are controlled via the `workflow` section of the
+  scenario configuration.
+Full descriptions of all verification options are available in
+  `initialize/components/Workflow.py`.
+- `include/tasks/verify.rc`: describes particular instances of verification-related `Cylc` tasks.
+  This file differs from the base task descriptions, which are automatically generated by
+`initialize/components/*.py` in the following locations:
+  - `include/tasks/auto/extendedforecast.rc`
+  - `include/tasks/auto/hofx.rc`
+  - `include/tasks/auto/verifymodel.rc`
+  - `include/tasks/auto/verifyobs.rc`
+- `include/tasks/base.rc`: contains some base `Cylc` task descriptors that are inherited
+  by child tasks.
+Look for the `inherit` keyword for examples.

 Templated workflow tasks
 ------------------------

 These scripts (`applications/*.csh`) serve as templates for multiple workflow components.
-The
+In some
-cylc actual task scripts that are selected via `include/tasks/*.rc` are generated by performing
+cases, the actual `Cylc` task scripts that are selected within `include/tasks/*.rc` and
-sed substitution within `SetupWorkflow.csh` and `applications/AppAndVerify.csh`.
-Here we give a
+`include/tasks/auto/*.rc` are generated by performing sed substitution within `SetupWorkflow.csh`
-brief summary of the design and templating for each task script.
+and `applications/AppAndVerify.csh`.
+Here we give a brief summary of the design and templating for
+each application script.

 `CleanHofx.csh`: used to generate `CleanHofX*.csh` scripts, which clean `HofX` working directories
 (e.g., `Verification/fc/*`) in order to reduce experiment disk resource requirements.

-`CleanVariational.csh`: used to generate `CleanCyclingDA.csh`, which cleans expensive and
-easily reproducible files from the `CyclingDA` working directories in order to reduce experiment
-disk resource requirements.
-This is more important for EDA experiments than for single-state
-deterministic cycling.

-`EnsembleOfVariational.csh`: used in the `EDAInstance*` cylc task; executes the
-`mpasjedi_eda` application.
-Similar to `Variational.csh`, except that the EDA is conducted in
-a single executable.
-Multiple `EDAInstance*` members with a small number of sub-members can
-be conducted simultaneously if it is beneficial to group members instead of running them all
-independently like what is achieved via `DAMember*` tasks.
-Users are referred to
-`scenarios/defaults/variational.yaml` for configuration information.

-`forecast.csh`: used to generate all forecast scripts, e.g., `CyclingFC.csh` and `ExtendedMeanFC.csh`,
+`forecast.csh`: used to generate all forecast scripts, e.g., `Forecast.csh` and
-which execute `mpas_atmosphere` forecasts across a templated time range with state output at a
+`ExtendedMeanFC.csh`, which execute `mpas_atmosphere` for a command-line-argument controlled time
-templated interval.
-Takes `Variational` analyses or cold-start initial conditions (IC) as inputs.
+duration and state output interval.
+Takes `Variational` analyses or external analyses processed
+as cold-start initial conditions (IC) as inputs.

 `HofX.csh`: used to generate all `HofX*` scripts, e.g., `HofXBG.csh`, `HofXMeanFC.csh`, and
 `HofXEnsMeanBG.csh`.
 Each of those executes the `mpasjedi_hofx3d` application.
 Templated w.r.t.
 the input state directory and prefix, allowing it to read any forecast state written through the
 `MPAS-Atmosphere` `da_state` stream.

-`PrepJEDI.csh`: substitutes commonly repeated sections in the `yaml` file for all MPAS-JEDI
+`PrepJEDI.csh`: substitutes commonly repeated sections in the `yaml` file for multiple MPAS-JEDI
 applications.
 Templated w.r.t. the application type (i.e., `variational`, `hofx`) and application
-name (e.g., `3denvar`, `hofx`).
+name (e.g., `3denvar`, `3dvar`, `hofx`).
 Prepares `namelist.atmosphere`, `streams.atmosphere`, and
 `stream_list.atmosphere.*`.
 Links required static files and graph info files that describe MPI
 partitioning.

-`PrepVariational.csh`: further modifies the application `yaml` file(s) for the `Variational` task

-`Variational.csh`: used in the `DAMember*` cylc task; executes the `mpasjedi_variational`
-application.
-Templated w.r.t. the background state prefix and directory.
-Reads one output
-forecast state from a `CyclingFCMember*` task, as coded in `SetupWorkflow.csh`.
-Multiple instances
-can be launched in parallel to conduct an ensemble of data assimilations (EDA).
-See
-`scenarios/defaults/variational.yaml` for configuration information.

 `verifyobs.csh`: used to generate scripts that verify observation-database output from `HofX` and
 `Variational`-type tasks.

-`verifymodel.csh`: used to generate scripts that verify model forecast states with respect to GFS
+`verifymodel.csh`: used to generate scripts that verify model forecast states with respect to
-analyses.
+external analyses (i.e., configurable via `initialize/components/ExternalAnalyses.py`).

 Non-templated workflow tasks
 ----------------------------
-These scripts (`applications/*.csh`) are used as-is without sed substitution.
-They are copied to
+These scripts (also located at `applications/*.csh`) are used as-is without sed substitution.
-the experiment workflow directory by `SetupWorkflow.csh`.
+They are copied to the experiment workflow directory by `SetupWorkflow.csh` or by
+`applications/AppAndVerify.csh`.

-`ExternalAnalysisToMPAS.csh`: generates cold-start IC files from GFS analyses
+`ExternalAnalysisToMPAS.csh`: generates cold-start IC files from ungribbed external analyses

 `GenerateABEInflation.csh`: generates Adaptive Background Error Inflation (ABEI) factors based on
 all-sky IR brightness temperature `H(x_mean)` and `H_clear(x_mean)` from GOES-16 ABI and Himawari-8
 AHI

-`GetWarmStartIC.csh`: generates links to pre-generated warm-start IC files
+`LinkWarmStartBackgrounds.csh`: generates links to pre-generated warm-start IC files

 `MeanBackground.csh`: calculates the mean of ensemble background states